As children we dream without limits. We imagine ourselves as athletes, poets, doctors, and teachers. Our path flowers with seeds of possibilities.

 We can make sure students don’t have to choose between basic living expenses or their education, and that families who do attend college are not forever weighed down by a lifetime of crushing student debt.
 We can reimagine the road ahead.

-1. Start by Cancelling Your Student Debt
+1. Start by Applying for Student Debt Relief

 2. Make Higher Education More Affordable for All